In this article:

 - By visiting a free credit scoring website like freecreditscore.com.

-- By purchasing your score from one of the three consumer credit reporting agencies, like Experian, or directly from credit scoring company FICO®.
+- By purchasing your score from one of the three consumer credit reporting agencies, such as Experian, or directly from credit scoring company FICO®.

 - By visiting a nonprofit credit counselor, who might be able to pull your score for free and go over what it means.
 (Find one through the National Foundation for Credit Counseling.)

-How Do You Make Sense of Multiple Credit Scores?
+How Do You Make Sense of Different Credit Scores?

 If there isn't one credit score to rule them all, what's the point of even looking them up?
 And if some banks and lenders develop their own custom scoring models, isn't seeking your credit scores a futile exercise?

 "Checking one score and getting too attached to that number is not practical," says Herrera.
-But looking at a few multiple scores is a smart exercise in order to understand how your credit is doing.
+But looking at a few multiple scores is a smart exercise to help you understand how your credit is doing.

 That was evident by all the credit scores I pulled.
 Notably, with one exception, none of the scores generated by either the credit card issuers, the free services or Experian IdentityWorks yielded exactly the same number.
 But all the scores came with some context about what the numbers meant, including a scale that consisted of four to six bands divided up into categories that were all some variation of the following: exceptional, very good, good, fair, poor.